jetpton/odin-recipes/README.md

 # odin-recipes
 This project represents my basic knowledge of HTML.
+I use images, hyperlinks, lists, headings, and paragraphs along with boilerplates typed from memory.